samyakmohelay/Heart-Disease-Classification/README.md

 There is also a version of it available on [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci).

-The original database contains 76 attributes, but here 14 of those attributes will be used.
+The original database contains `76 attributes`, but here 14 of those attributes will be used.
 Attributes (also called features) are the variables what we'll use to predict our target variable.

 ### 3. Evaluation
 > If we can reach 90% accuracy at predicting whether or not a patient has heart disease during the proof of concept, we'll pursue the project.